Shadow Hunting Light Seeking

 So I invite you to spend some time conversing with your shadows over the coming days.
 Get curious about where they came from.
 Are they even yours to carry … or were they handed to you via the expectations of society, culture, or family?
 What can they teach you?
 How can they bring you closer to your own personal truths?
 Where can you release the burden of things that don’t fit, or serve you?

-Pulling these threads out of our watery, wintery depths, into the light of our awareness, acknowledging them, naming them, & understanding them will lead us into enjoying a deeper, more beautiful, intimate, loving relationship with our Self.
+Pulling these threads out of our watery, wintery depths, into the light of our awareness, acknowledging them, naming them, and making sense of them will lead us into enjoying a deeper, more beautiful, intimate, loving relationship with our Self and ultimately others.

 Your hidden secrets can be the key to unlock your highest truths.